 What if I can’t arrive by my enrolment time or day?

 If you can’t make it to the UK in time for your enrolment day, just let your school contact know.
 They can make alternative arrangements with you to enrol when you arrive.

 I don’t know if I need a visa / I have questions about my visa application – what should I do?

-If you have any visa related queries, there is loads of immigration related information on our web page here.
+If you have any visa related queries, there is lots of immigration related information on our web page here.